zhaotai/react-native-select/README.md

 * **selectedKey:** Optional

-> **selectedKey** is the one of the key in models representing the default option.If you don`t use this prop, the default option is nothing.
+> **selectedKey** is the one of the key in models representing the default option.If you don\`t use this prop, the default option is nothing.

 * **onChange:<Function>** Required

 > **onChange(key)** is a callback function with parameter 'key'.
 It will expose the selected key of the option to you so that you can do more things.

+* **style:** Optional

+> **style** will be passed to View as its style, you can customize style of the View

+* **labelStyle:** Optional

+> **labelStyle** will be passed to the control label of the input, you can customize the font, color etc..

+* *others:* Optional

+> You can also pass other props included in View, it will be automatically append the View props.
+	For example: accessibilityLabel, accessible

 ## Example